Logo: Internet-compatible logos

 A company that uses logotypes (wordmarks) may desire a logo that matches the firm's Internet address.
 For short logotypes consisting of two or three characters, multiple companies are found to employ the same letters.
 A "CA" logo, for example, is used by the French bank Credit Agricole, the Dutch clothing retailer C&A, and the US software corporation CA Technologies, but only one can have the Internet domain name CA.com.

 In today's digital interface adaptive world, a logo will be formatted and re-formatted from large monitors to small handheld devices.
 With the constant size change and re-formatting, logo designers are shifting to a more bold and simple approach, with heavy lines and shapes, and solid colors.
 This reduces the confusion when mingled with other logos in tight spaces and when scaled between media.
-Social networks like Twitter, Facebook, LinkedIn, and Google+ use such logos.
+Social networks like Twitter, and Google+ used such logos, and X, Facebook, and LinkedIn, still do.